Tory MP apologises after telling campaigner to ‘go back to Bahrain’

 “If anyone thinks I’ve been racist I honestly didn’t mean to be, and I apologise if they think that, and I wasn’t.”

-Former British Army officer Mr Stewart, who was stationed in Bahrain in 1969, praised Bahrain as a “wonderful place to live”, adding: “You can worship anything you like in Bahrain – you can worship a tree.”
+Mr Stewart, a former British Army officer who was stationed in Bahrain in 1969 and has represented Beckenham since 2010, praised the gulf state as a “wonderful place to live”, adding: “You can worship anything you like in Bahrain – you can worship a tree.”

+Parliamentary records show Mr Stewart registered flights, accommodation and meals worth £5,349 during a four-day trip to Bahrain in November last year paid for by its ministry of foreign affairs.

+A separate entry covered by the Bahraini government shows another trip to visit an air show and meet its foreign minister being worth £1,245.56.

 A Conservative Party spokesman: “We have an established code of conduct and formal processes where complaints can be made in confidence.
 This process is rightly confidential.”